 Swiss chard comes not from Switzerland, but from Sicily.
-Around the world this leafy green is known as strawberry spinach, white beat, Chilian beet, Roman kale, silverbeet, leaf beet, spinach beet, Sicilian beet or, simply, as chard.
+Around the world, this leafy green is known as strawberry spinach, white beat, Chilian beet, Roman kale, silverbeet, leaf beet, spinach beet, Sicilian beet, or, simply, chard.

 It’s very easy to grow your own chard, and you know how I feel about growing your own food.
 Just do it!

 Let’s take a look at the benefits this stunning vegetable provides us with:

 Vitamins K, C, and A. Swiss chard is a superhero when it comes to Vitamin K. There are up to 8 times the recommended daily amount of this vitamin in a cup of boiled chard.
 Vitamin K, of course, helps our bones grow nice and strong!
 The Vitamin C in chard helps our immune systems and it’s also high in Vitamin A, helping to keep our peepers in good health.

 Calcium.
 In addition to all this bone-strengthening Vitamin K, chard also contains calcium that helps keep our bones healthy.

 Anti-oxidizing, Anti-inflammatory, and detoxing agents.
 Those pretty veins in the leaves and the stem of chard are full of antioxidants.
 The betalains in there are anti-oxidizing, anti-inflammatory, and detoxing agents that are all super good for you.